catalyst-cooperative/pudl/docs/usage.rst

-These commands should result in a bunch of Python :mod:`logging` output, describing what the script is doing, and some outputs in the ``sqlite`` and ``datapackage`` directories within your workspace.
-In particular, you should see new files at ``sqlite/ferc1.sqlite`` and ``sqlite/pudl.sqlite``, and a new directory at ``datapackage/pudl-example`` containing several datapackage directories, one for each of the ``ferc1``, ``eia`` (Forms 860 and 923), ``epacems-eia``, and ``epaipm`` datasets.
+These commands should result in a bunch of Python :mod:`logging` output, describing what the script is doing, and some outputs in the ``sqlite`` and ``datapkg`` directories within your workspace.
+In particular, you should see new files at ``sqlite/ferc1.sqlite`` and ``sqlite/pudl.sqlite``, and a new directory at ``datapkg/pudl-example`` containing several datapackage directories, one for each of the ``ferc1``, ``eia`` (Forms 860 and 923), ``epacems-eia``, and ``epaipm`` datasets.